MilowB/DonatelloPyzza/README.md

 Depending on your action, the game can provide you on of the following feedback:

     COLLISION -> you just tried to walk in a wall !
-    MOVED -> you successly moved
+    MOVED -> you successfully moved
     IS_ON_PIZZA -> your turtle is on the pizza (congratulation!)
     TOUCHED_WALL -> you just touched a wall TOUCHED_NOTHING -> the touched cell is empty (no wall, no pizza, you can walk on it)